-The Interdisciplinary Graduate Programs office is responsible for maintaining oversight of all interdisciplinary students, which include:
+The Interdisciplinary Graduate Programs office is responsible for maintaining oversight of all interdisciplinary students, which includes:

 - Performing audits on each students’ file regarding GPA, continuous registration, time to degree, graduation matters, and program changes;

-- The director is a non-voting member of every D.I.S. committee and should be informed of a full committee meetings, comprehensive exam/portfolio presentations or defenses, and final project defense.
+- The Director participating as a non-voting member of every D.I.S. committee, informed of a full committee meetings, comprehensive exam/portfolio presentations or defenses, and final project defense.
 The director will be present as his or her schedule allows;

-- The IGP office will be available to assist every M.I.S. and D.I.S. committees in regards to procedures, degree requirements and other needs that may arise between committee and graduate student.
+- Assisting every M.I.S. and D.I.S. committees with procedures, degree requirements and other needs that may arise between committee and graduate student.

 Graduate student progress will be assessed every spring to verify that the student is making acceptable and timely progress toward the completion of the degree.
 Students will be sent an email with a link for an online survey on the first week of April and they will have two weeks to submit the information requested.
 This information has to be approved by the IGP student’s chair or co-chairs before final submission; approval will be electronically, chair/co-chairs will receive an email with the information student's submit.